openstax/cnx-tools/cnx-url-conversion-tool/README.md

 ## Inputs
   The module IDs can come from an excel sheet (with .xlsx extention) or the command line.

+  Note that the excel sheet must be in the same directory as the conversion tool.

 ## Outputs
   The output can be shown in command line or exported as a csv or an excel sheet.